grempe/ex_rated/README.md

 ## Changes

+### v1.3.3

+- Eliminate `warning: function timestamp/1 is unused`. [@brianberlin]

 ### v1.3.2

 - Automatic application inference
 - Update ex_doc dependency
 - Update minimum Elixer to 1.6+
 - Update "Rate Limiting" blogpost URL reference

 ### v1.3.1

 - Update `ex2ms` to v1.5

 ### v1.3.0

 - Fix compilation warnings. [@walkr]
 - Start app properly with no args [@walkr]
 - Modify start_link to be callable by `Supervisor.Spec.worker` fun [@walkr]

 ### v1.2.2

 - Update Elixir to v1.2
 - Update `ex2ms` to v1.4

 ### v1.2.1

 - Change ETS Table to private.
 - Change ETS table name to a non-test name.

 ### v1.2.0

 - Added `{:persistent, false}` option to server config to allow persisting data to disk.
 - Fixed minor compilation warning.

 ### v1.1.0

 - Added `delete_bucket/1` function.
 Takes a bucket name and removes it now instead of waiting for pruning (Nick Sanders).
 - Added `inspect_bucket/3` function.
 Returns metadata about buckets (Nick Sanders).

 ### v1.0.0

 - [BREAKING] Return {:error, limit} instead of {:fail, limit} to be a bit more idiomatic.
 Requires semver major version number change.
 - Support Elixir version 1.1 in addition to 1.0

 ### v0.0.6

 - ExRated internally calls `:erlang.system_time(:milli_seconds)` provided by the new [Time API in OTP 18](http://www.erlang.org/doc/apps/erts/time_correction.html) and greater if available, and will fall back gracefully to the old `:erlang.now()` in older versions.
 Thanks to Mitchell Henke (mitchellhenke) for the enhancement.

 ## License